timeplus-io/docs/docs/functions.md

 ### session

-`session(stream, timeCol, idle, keyByCol [,otherKeyByCol])`
+`session(stream [,timeCol], idle, keyByCol [,otherKeyByCol])`

 Create dynamic windows based on the activities in the data stream.
-You need specify at least one `keyByColumn`.
-For the same column (such as carId), if we keep getting new events for the specific id within the `idle` time, it will be included in the same session window.
+You need specify at least one `keyByCol`.
+If Timeplus keeps getting new events for the specific id within the `idle` time, those events will be included in the same session window.
 By default, the max length of the session window is 5 times of the idle time.
-For example, if the car keeps sending data when it's moving and stops sending data when it's parked or waiting for the traffic light, `session(car_live_data, time, 1m, cid)` will create session windows for each car with 1 minute idle time.
-Meaing if the car is not moved within one minute, the window will be closed and a new session window will be created for future events.
-If the car keeps moving for more than 5 minutes, different windows will be created (every 5 minutes), so that as analyts, you can get near real-time results, without waiting too long for the car to be stopped.
+For example, if the car keeps sending data when it's moving and stops sending data when it's parked or waiting for the traffic light, `session(car_live_data, 1m, cid)` will create session windows for each car with 1 minute idle time.
+Meaning if the car is not moved within one minute, the window will be closed and a new session window will be created for future events.
+If the car keeps moving for more than 5 minutes, different windows will be created (every 5 minutes), so that as analysts, you can get near real-time results, without waiting too long for the car to be stopped.

-The SQL must end with `group by ` with `__tp_session_id`, then with optionally  either `window_start` or `window_end` or both.

 ### lag